-The Board of Directors met on 17th May 2024 to take account of the full year's performance, various growth opportunities and challenges, and also took note of the interim dividend of ₹0.50 paise per equity share of ₹10/- each declared during the year and the same was paid to the shareholders within the stipulated time.
-After reviewing this, the Board of Directors has decided not to recommend a final dividend for the year 2023 - 2024, in order to conserve resources, considering the challenges ahead.
+The Board of Directors met on 29th May 2025 to take account of the full year's performance, various growth opportunities and challenges.
+After reviewing this, the Board of Directors has decided not to recommend any dividend for the year 2024 - 2025, in order to conserve resources, considering the challenges ahead.